 “In every season there are different elements to forage.
 I keep a pair of clippers in my car.
 Roadside ditches often contain our favorites.
 Beauty is all around.
-We only have to look.” — Natalie Ransom
+We only have to look,” says Natalie.

 However, ask before you collect any flower or plant.
 Never remove them from parks or public or private property without permission.

-Spring is heralded by the colorful flowering branches like Pieris, lilac, cherry, mock cherry, camellia, pussy willow, and viburnum snowball bush.
+Spring is heralded by colorful flowering branches like Pieris, lilac, cherry, mock cherry, camellia, pussy willow, and Chinese snowball viburnum.
 “Many are fragrant and have glossy foliage that lasts well,” adds Ransom.
 “These can be used to create minimalist yet dramatic pieces, and you only a need a few branches to make something simple and elegant.”
 Find more tips for arranging with branches.